rozasmarina/mkt-place/README.md

-# Marketplace created as a projec for Le Wagon's Bootcamp
+# Marketplace created as a project for Le Wagon's Bootcamp